Rob-Christian/Custom-Website-Chatbot/README.md

-# Custom Website Chatbot
+# Medium Website Chatbot

 ## Overview

-The Custom Website Chatbot is a Streamlit-based application that allows users to engage in conversational queries about the content of any provided website.
+The Medium Website Chatbot is a Streamlit-based application that allows users to engage in conversational queries about the content of any provided medium blogs found [here](https://medium.com/).
 Powered by OpenAI's language models, it extracts, processes, and retrieves information from the website to facilitate an intelligent chatbot experience.

 ## Features